Nevenall/sufficient-reason/System/Magick.md

     - May include the same Sphere multiple times
   - Paradox
     - Reality can spend dice from your paradox and add them to it's pool to resist your feat
-    - This may even be paradox generated by opportunties you created when rolling for your feat
+    - This may even be paradox generated by opportunities you created when rolling for your feat
-    - Optionally, reality may pay you a PP per die to keep the paradox it used, otherwise they are permenantly spent
+    - Optionally, reality may pay you a PP per die to keep the paradox it used, otherwise they are permanently spent

   If your feat is Coincidental Reality gets 2 dice for it's total.